 In an effort to further protect both buyers and sellers against fraudulent activity on auctions, GoDaddy is introducing a new bidder verification process.
 This process is designed to limit the way unverified bidders can place bids.
 Regular auction users should feel confident that auctions are being conducted with stringent fraud reduction rules.
 We frequently and consistently evaluate the auctions platform to ensure a fair and open marketplace.

-There are two types of auction inventory that will now require verification:
+There are three types of auction inventory that will now require verification:

 - Value Priced - These are domain names that have been reacquired by GoDaddy that are now up for auction.

 - Expiry Auctions - These are domain names that have expired and are not renewed by the original owner that are now up for auction.